 Your Viking range is designed to offer years of reliable service.
-This Use and Care Manual will provide you with the information you need to become familiar with your range's care and operation.
+This Use and Care Manual will provide you with the information you need to become familiar with your product's care and operation.

 Your complete satisfaction is our ultimate goal.
-If you have any questions or comments about this product, please contact the dealer from whom you purchased it, or contact our Consumer Support Center at 1-888-845-4641.
+If you have any questions or comments about this product, please contact the dealer from whom you purchased it, or contact our Consumer Support Center at 1-888-VIKING1 (845-4641).

-We appreciate your choice of a Viking range and hope that you will again select our products for your other major range needs.
+We appreciate your choice of a Viking range and hope that you will again select our products for your other major appliance needs.

-For more information about the complete and growing selection of Viking products, contact your dealer or visit us online at vikingrange.com.
+For more information about the complete and growing selection of Viking products, contact your dealer or visit us online at www.vikingrange.com.